Bridgett-Pampiri/Portfolio/readme.md

 - An Education section with my academic qualifications and a downloadable CV.
 - A Projects section showcasing three main projects with links to their repositories.
 - A Contact section with my email, phone numbers, GitHub profile, and location.

-The website uses semantic HTML5 for structure and CSS3 for styling, including a modern glassmorphism design with a pink-blue-purple gradient theme.
-It is fully responsive for desktop, tablet, and mobile devices.

 ---